 - Place everything in the food processor apart from the pecans.

 - Blend for 2-3 mins until it is all combined.

 - Pour into a dish lined with greaseproof paper and sprinkle with the pecan nuts.

-- Chill in the fridge overnight or 3-5 hours in the freezer then cut up.
+- Chill the avocado fudge in the fridge overnight to firm up or 1-2 hours in the freezer then cut up.

-- Store in the fridge and enjoy within 3 days.
+- Store in the fridge and enjoy your chocolate avocado fudge within 3 days.